opencog/atomspace/opencog/atoms/execution/README.md

   the function can be executed.
 That is, execution does NOT commute with substitution.

+* Substitution has to be done recursviely, but with care: Not all variables are free; not all variables are bound.
+Thus, for example, the PutLink has to parts: all variables in the body of the PutLink are bound, but all variables in the value-list are free.
+Thus, if there is variable substitution outside of PutLink, only the free variables can be subsituted!

 * The beta reduction of PutLink does commute with execution.
   That is, execution can be performed either before or after beta reduction.
 It is easier to handle execution of e.g.